FrankBKK/UPS-Monitor/README.md

 # UPS-Monitor

-Monitor UPS data via APCD and NUT protocols on a local or remote server
+Monitors UPS Status and Events via APCD and NUT protocols.

-Features / Quick Help:

-UPS-Monitor connects to APCUPSD and NUT monitored UPS's

-Connection information can be added on the settings page.
+A handy little tool to monitor local or remote UPS's.

+Fully configurable, lightweight and portable.

+Requirements:

+- APCUPSD and/or NUT need to be running somewhere on your network.

+Features:

+- Supports APCUPD and NUT protocols

-Automatic shutdown on low battery can be configured.
+- Configurable automatic shutdown on low battery.

-Application can be hidden in the system tray.
+- Application can be hidden in the system tray.

+- Various configurable Mini View Windows.

+- Can start Minimized

+- Minimize to System-Tray

+- System Tray Icon shows dynamically updated Status Info

+- Help via MouseOver Hints

+- Separate Logfiles for each connection

+- Various UPS stati can be simulated (OnBattery, LowBattery, Overload etc.) for testing purposes.

+- can monitor almost unlimited # of UPS's.

+- run multiple instances to monitor more than two UPS's.

+Get started:

+- copy the UPS-Monitor.exe to a writable folder and run it.

+- Ini and Log files will be created on first start.

+- Connection Details can be added on the settings page.

-All settings can also be accessed via the application's INI file.
+- All settings can also be managed via the application's INI file.

-MiniView Controls can be turned on/off individually.

-Move over an element to show usage hints.

-System-Tray Icon Click shows the MiniView
+- System-TrayIcon LeftClick shows the MiniViews

-System-Tray Icon DBL-Click shows the MainWindow.
+- System-TrayIcon DoubleClick shows the MainWindow.

-Application can be closed by <RMB>+Exit  on the system tray icon
+- System-TrayIcon RightClick shows PopUpMenu - choose 'Exit' to close UPS-Monitor.